department-of-veterans-affairs/va.gov-team/platform/design/working-with-platform-design-team.md

 ### <a id="designintent"></a>Design Intent Check-in
 **When to request a design intent check-in:**
-We recommend to request a design intent check-in before any high-fidelity designing takes place.
+We recommend requesting a design intent check-in before any high-fidelity designing takes place.
 This is the chance to lay out the problem space with the platform team and get guidance on inclusive design, and any existing patterns or flows that might be useful.
 Your designs should be in the early stages, like low-fidelity whiteboard or pencil sketches and/or wireframes.
 - Everything doesn’t need to be perfect.
 We have an iterative design culture and encourage feedback early and often.
 - Check the [design review guidelines](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/design/working-with-platform-design-team.md#things-to-keep-in-mind-when-designing-for-vagov "design review guidelines") for general areas of discussion we may cover before the meeting.
-Don’t stress out on parts of the design that aren’t totally fleshed out yet, the goal in this meeting is to confirm the overall direction and make sure you are putting your energy into the most impactful design problems.
+Don’t stress out on parts of the design that aren’t totally fleshed out yet, the goal of this meeting is to confirm the overall direction and make sure you are putting your energy into the most impactful design problems.

 **How to request a design intent check-in:**
 You can slack Crystabel Reiter or Emily Waggoner on slack and they will schedule an in-person meeting.
-- During the meeting you can provide full context on your design  and we can talk through any suggestions or feedback during the meeting and after.
+- During the meeting be prepared to provide full context on your design, i.e. lay out what problems you are solving, what you’ve learned so far (research, competitive analysis, etc), and what ideas you’re exploring for solutions.
+We will talk through any suggestions or feedback during the meeting and after, i.e. people to connect with who have worked on similar things, other research that has been done that might be useful to you, similar or required reusable flows on VA.gov, guidelines and patterns from the design system, etc.

 ### <a id="designreviews"></a>Design Reviews